hirokoymj/gcp-study-note/study-app/README.md

 # SA

-- Service account key: To use a service account from outside of Google Cloud, such as on other platforms or on-premises, you must first establish the identity of the service account
+- Service accohttps://cloud.google.com/iap/docs/external-identitiesunt key: To use a service account from outside of Google Cloud, such as on other platforms or on-premises, you must first establish the identity of the service account

 # VM